Where Is This Going?

 They.
 Lived.
 In.
 Tents.

 According to some Bible scholars, the Edomites hated the Israelites so deeply that they sought to remain in a condition of readiness to join in with any attack on Israel that cropped up—and they did so on numerous occasions.
-Thus, there were periods of time when they kept a large number of soldiers camped near the border (in tents) so they would be prepared to mount up and move out quickly join in any such attack.
+Thus, there were periods of time when they kept a large number of soldiers camped near the border (in tents) so they would be prepared to mount up and move out quickly to join in any such attack.
 Ergo "the tents of Edom"—which is not a desperately strained reference to a group of Palestinian refugees that would exist three millennia in the future.

 Plus, the expression "the tents of (someone)" is used in other places in the Old Testament, with no apparent reference to any future group of modern-day refugees of any kind.
 For example: